University Pain and Spine Center

 Interventional Pain Management Physicians & Minimally Invasive Surgeons located throughout the state of New Jersey

 have cervical radiculopathy.
-At the University Pain Medicine Center, with offices in Englewood Cliffs, Somerset, Freehold, Monroe Township, and Clark, New Jersey, the experienced pain management team offers conservative and surgical treatments to relieve pressure on your root nerve and ease chronic pain.
+At the University Pain and Spine Center, with offices in Englewood Cliffs, Somerset, Freehold, Monroe Township, and Clark, New Jersey, the experienced pain management team offers conservative and surgical treatments to relieve pressure on your root nerve and ease chronic pain.
 The physicians customize therapy plans to your unique needs and work closely with you to ensure long-lasting results.
 Find out more about your options for treating cervical radiculopathy by calling or requesting an appointment online today.

 Within the upper part of your spine are eight pairs of cervical root nerves (C1-C8) that branch out from your spinal cord and provide sensations to your arms, hands, and shoulders.
 Cervical radiculopathy is a condition that describes inflammation or damage in the nerve root of the cervical spine or neck.

 There are two other spine conditions that can increase your risk for cervical radiculopathy:

 Cervical foraminal stenosis

 Cervical foraminal stenosis occurs when the foramen, the opening where a root nerve exits the spinal canal, begins to narrow.
 This narrowing leaves less room for the nerve and increases your risk for pain and damage as the area compresses the nerve.

 Cervical herniated disc